enthought/mayavi/docs/source/mayavi/automatic_scripting.rst

     you'll see the code needed to perform those actions.
-For example, create a new source (either via the adder node dialog/view, the file menu or right click, i.e. any normal option), then add a module/filter etc.  Modify objects on the tree view.  **Note:**
+For example, create a new source (either via the adder node dialog/view, the file menu or right click, i.e. any normal option), then add a module/filter etc.  Modify objects on the tree view.
-    Don't move tree nodes around by drag/drop, for that is unlikely to work and is currently not supported.

  4. Move the camera on the UI, rotate the camera, zoom, pan.
 All of these will generate suitable Python code.
 For the camera only the end position is stored (otherwise you'll see millions of useless